lexicalunit/atom-notes/README.md

 - **Use Other Packages** - Such as Markdown Preview and Minimap.
 - **Multi-OS** - You can use it in macOS, Linux, and Windows.

+With no new updates to [Notational Velocity][nv] in years, some users are searching for alternatives with more features.
+For example Evernote.
 We do not believe Evernote is a good alternative to [Notational Velocity][nv].
 Advantages over Evernote are: